In accordance with state law, any individual who installs and services fixed or portable equipment

 licenses, training approval and exam development.

-For WTS licensing information, explanation of the application process, and training requirements, the TCEQ website provides anwers to your questions and contact information.
+For WTS licensing information, an explanation of the application process, and training requirements, please see the TCEQ Water Treatment Specialist Licensing page.

-You may check your license information on the TCEQ site.
+You may check your license information using TCEQ's Search Licensing or Registration Information page.